 All Souls is a large church and it can at first seem overwhelming.
 The crucial thing is to get involved.
-The best thing to do is come to one of our regular Open Evenings (see right for dates)

-For the majority of people, that means joining a small group (which might be Springboard or the Student ministry for example).
+For the majority of people, that means joining a life group (which might be Springboard or the Student ministry for example).
 If you have an idea where you might most feel at home, feel free to contact the relevant ministry leader through this website.

 Will I be asked to do anything up front?

 The simple answer is 'no'!
 We welcome many visitors on a Sunday and therefore want All Souls to be as safe and as unthreatening a place as possible.
 All those involved up at the front have volunteered.
 So you will never be asked to do anything you do not want to do.

 What facilities do your buildings have?

 All Souls Church main building is fully accessible with a lift to all floors, disabled toilet, baby changing and buggy storage.
 However, unfortunately the rooms in Church House, and all rooms at St. Paul's Robert Adam Street are only accessible by stairs.
 We are sorry that we cannot offer luggage storage at any of our buildings.
 We do have a hearing loop system and baby changing facilities.

 How can I find historical records regarding baptisms, weddings and funerals held at All Souls Church?

 Many people are interested in researching their family histories, and church records such as baptism, wedding or death certificates can be very helpful and interesting pieces of information.
 Click here to find out how to access these records.